Vehrik/FarOut/Characters/Vitals.md

     Health is closely tied with Defense.
 When a Creature encounters a source of Damage, if the Damage value is less than or equal to the Creature's Defense, it does not count as a Hit.

+    Natural Defense cannot be higher than +10.

     Damage can be categorized as True Damage, meaning that it does not have to contend with your Defense at all.
 This means that 1 point of True Damage